KineticDeveloper/HACKvent2019/01/README.md

 ![censored image](image.jpg)

-From the hint in the excercise we expect to find a useful thumbnail image in the JPEG file.
+From the hint in the challenge we expect to find a useful thumbnail image in the JPEG file.
 As I do not have a tool displaying the raw thumbnail of a jpeg on my Mac, I'm looking to find something useful in the web.
-Image Magick should be able to do it...
-But as I was not successfull in extracting the thumbnail using imagemagick (`convert image.jpg exif:thumbnail`), I turned to raw byte manipulation.
+ImageMagick should be able to do it...
+But as I was not successfull in extracting the thumbnail using the command `convert image.jpg exif:thumbnail`, I turned to raw byte manipulation.

 According to http://www.fastgraph.com/help/jpeg_header_format.html the JPEG header starts with the JPEG SOI marker: `FF D8`